IntelagentStudios/chatbot-ui/public/setup-flow.md

 ## ✅ Step 2: Confirm the Domain

 - Agent repeats the submitted domain back to the user
-- Waits for explicit confirmation (user must reply “yes”)
+- Waits for explicit confirmation (user must reply "yes")

 ---

 ## ✅ Step 3: Generate Site Key

-- Once confirmed, the agent triggers the `GenerateSiteKey` tool
+- Once confirmed, the agent triggers the `Request Site Key` tool
-- A secure, unique site key is generated (12–16 alphanumeric characters)
+- A secure, unique site key is generated (16 alphanumeric characters)
 - The domain + site key are stored in the `site_keys` Postgres table
-- Agent asks if the user wants a copy of the site key, if not move on to embed.
+- Agent proceeds directly to showing the embed code

 ---